 If you are going through a major divorce, you shouldn’t have to litigate it alone.
 At the Law Offices of Jonathan Merel, P.C., we are committed to helping you secure your legal rights and interests during divorce proceedings.
 If you are worried about having enough resources to retain a member of our legal team as counsel, we can help you explore the prospect of an interim fee award to help alleviate that concern.

-Call the Law Offices of Jonathan Merel, P.C. or contact us online to get in touch with one of our esteemed attorneys to review your case and discover the extent of your legal rights.
+Call the Law Offices of Jonathan Merel, P.C. to get in touch with one of our esteemed attorneys to review your case and discover the extent of your legal rights.